Azure-Samples/MachineLearningSamples-AerialImageClassification/Docs/real-world-scenario-aerial-image-classification.md

 <a name="resources"></a>
 ### Set up Azure resources

-This tutorial requires an HDInsight Spark cluster and an Azure storage account to host relevant files.
+This example requires an HDInsight Spark cluster and an Azure storage account to host relevant files.
 Follow these instructions to create these resources in a new Azure resource group:

 <a name="clilogin"></a>
 #### Create the resource group